 Doing dissertation research has never been easy, especially for first-timers.
-Having to read numerous documents, noting important points, interviewing participants, taking data, and writing could be depressing.
+Having to read numerous documents, noting important points, interviewing participants, taking data, and writing without help from a reliable coursework writing service could be depressing.

 However, if you have completed your primary research, then doing secondary research may be easier for you.
 So if you are about doing secondary research, this article is just for you.
 We are aware of the stress you went through while doing the primary research, so we are here to assist you this time around.